 The costs of waste management are determined on the basis of the waste management programme, the current technical and scientific requirements and on the prices applicable when the calculation is being made.
 Costs estimates have to be updated every five years based on information from the owner of each nuclear installation.
-When a nuclear installation begins operation, the initial costs are estimated.
-They are re-calculated when a nuclear installation is shut down or when a substantial change in costs is expected due to unforeseen circumstances.
+When a nuclear installation starts operation, the initial costs are estimated.
+They are recalculated when a nuclear installation is shut down or when a substantial change in costs is expected due to unforeseen circumstances.

-The last updates or new cost studies for decommissioning were prepared in 2016 by NIS Ingenieurgesellschaft mbH on behalf of swissnuclear, the organisation of Swiss nuclear operators.
+The last updates (new cost studies) for decommissioning were prepared in 2016 by NIS Ingenieurgesellschaft mbH on behalf of swissnuclear, the organisation of Swiss nuclear operators.
 These studies took account of the latest knowledge available regarding the decommissioning of nuclear power plants.
-The decommissioning costs for Switzerland's five nuclear power plants and the Central Interim Storage Facility ZZL amount in total 3.406 billion Swiss francs.
-As of now, ENSI is reviewing the technical aspects of the cost study.
-As part of the specifications for the Cost Study of 2016, the Administrative Commission defined binding cost structures for the first time to present the estimated costs for decommissioning and waste disposal.
+The decommissioning costs for Switzerland's five nuclear power plants and the Central Interim Storage Facility ZZL amount in total 3.8 billion Swiss francs.
+ENSI reviewed the technical aspects of the cost study.
+As part of the specifications for the Cost Study of 2016, the Administrative Commissioning and waste disposal.
 This term refers to cost structures for end-to-end use in all phases of cost planning and cost determination.
-Binding cost structures are meant to lay the groundwork for planning costs transparently, comparing them meaningfully, and controlling them effectively as well as for enabling the fund resources to be drawn effectively.
+Binding cost structures are meant to lay the foundation for planning costs transparently, comparing them meaningfully, and controlling them effectively as well as for enabling the fund resources to be drawn effectively.
 The specifications for the Cost Study of 2016 also contained instructions on how to deal with inaccuracies and risks.
 To this end, a classification of cost levels was specified and taken into account in the determination and presentation of costs.

 With adequate financial resources, the recruitment of qualified staff can be ensured.
 The Regulatory Guidelines ENSI-G07 and ENSI-G17 specify requirements that also apply to decommissioning.
 The decommissioning order can lay down specific obligations in this respect.
-The Nuclear Energy Act requires the operator to submit a detailed decommissioning project.
-This project must address all aspects, including staff, organisation and quality management.
+The Nuclear Energy Act requires the operator to submit a detailed final decommissioning plan.
+The final decommissioning plan must address all aspects, including staff, organisation and quality management.